chandanhpcic/docs/source/manual/how-tos/zerotier.rst

     It is **very** important that ``Lock`` (i.e., Prevent interface removal) is enabled.
 This is because Zerotier is a software interface and not guaranteed to be brought "up" whilst the system is booting.
-It could happen shortly afterwards, hence locking the interface tells OPNsense not to remove it, thinking it's gone bad.
+It could happen shortly afterwards, hence locking the interface tells Reticen8 not to remove it, thinking it's gone bad.

 Once the new interface has been enabled, it is recommended to change the